PRodriguez19/Intro-to-shell/lessons/02_week2_mmg232_writing_files.md

 ```
 3. Save the file.
 4. Replace every occurrence of "username" with your UVM netid.
-5. Delete: "scratch2" folder
+5. Delete the line containing --runMode
 6. Change the --runThreadN from 6 to 4
-7. You just realized that the fasta and gtf you downloaded from Ensembl is actually from GRCh19 not CRCh38.
-This needs to be changed in your code.
+7. You just realized that the fasta and gtf you downloaded from Ensembl is actually from GRCh19 not GRCh38.
+This also needs to be changed in your code.
 8. Save the file.
 9. Open the file and take a screenshot of your terminal screen.
-Submit this as homework part B.
+Submit this as homework Part B.

-Task 2: Downloading a GUI text editor for script creation
-Sometimes, using nano and vim are just not the best option for script generation - instead they are best suited for script editing!
-To generate your own scripts, its best to use a GUI text editor.
-For this task, please download either Visual Studio Code (https://code.visualstudio.com/download), BBEdit

 ## Citation